 Dive sites of West Papua

 Nicknamed the Four Kings, the Raja Ampat islands are the jewel in the crown of Papua’s dive sites.
 The diving around this beautiful archipelago is spectacular.
 Dive sites at Misool and Batanta offer fantastic reefs and great muck diving.
-At Misool there are numerous types of sharks too, everything from white tipped reef sharks to the ‘walking shark’, the epaulette shark and wobbegongs.
-The sites with high currents such as Waigeo and the Dampier strait are also home to manta rays which enjoy feeding on plankton rich waters brought by deep currents.
+At Misool, there are numerous types of sharks too, everything from white-tipped reef sharks to the ‘walking shark,’ the epaulet shark, and wobbegongs.
+The sites with high currents, such as Waigeo and the Dampier Strait, are also home to manta rays which enjoy feeding on plankton-rich waters brought by deep currents.

-On the main peninsula the bay of Cenderawasih is home to some spectacular sights.
-Here the fishing platforms that are scattered around the bay act as a diner for larger marine animals.
-Whalesharks can be seen in groups feeding on the baitfish thrown to them.
+On the main peninsula, the Bay of Cenderawasih has some spectacular sights.
+Here the fishing platforms scattered around the bay act as a diner for larger marine animals.
+Whale sharks can be seen in groups feeding on the baitfish thrown to them.
 Dolphins and turtles are also ‘bought off’ with baitfish to keep them away from the main catch.
 Diving liveaboards in this area tend to drop divers beside the fishing platforms right in the heart of the action.

 Top Tips for Divers

-- Papua does have a main city Sorong but facilities are limited so bring spares of anything really necessary.
+- Papua has the main city Sorong but facilities are limited, so bring spares of anything necessary.

-- Bring extra thermal protection, the currents in Raja Ampat can be strong and colder that other areas.
+- Bring extra thermal protection; the currents in Raja Ampat can be strong and colder than in other areas.

 Getting to Papua

-A diving liveaboard is the best, and often only way to get to most of the main dive sites in Papua.
-There are a few resorts on land but the facilities are usually pretty basic.
-The majority of liveaboard diving starts in Sorong, the main city in Papua.
-There are a few different kinds of diving liveaboard boats to choose from including both motor vessels and traditional Indonesian sailing boats.
+A diving liveaboard is the best and often the only way to get to most of the main dive sites in Papua.
+A few resorts are on land, but the facilities are usually pretty basic.
+Most liveaboard diving starts in Sorong, the main city in Papua.
+There are a few different kinds of diving liveaboard boats, including motor vessels and traditional Indonesian sailing boats.

-The motorised dive cruises offer luxury accommodation and custom built dive facilities.
-Indonesian Phinisi, the beautiful tall sailing boats however are often even more popular.
+The motorized dive cruises offer luxury accommodations and custom-built dive facilities.
+However, Indonesian Phinisi, the beautiful tall sailing boats, are often even more popular.
 These lovely wooden boats offer a peaceful and traditional experience, perfect for such a frontier destination.